Exeter City's Steve Perryman says he almost died after heart problem

 Exeter City director of football and former Tottenham midfielder Steve Perryman says he probably would have died had he suffered his heart problem away from St James Park.

-Perryman at the final game of last season.
+Perryman needed emergency surgery after suffering a torn aorta at the final game of last season.

 He had emergency care at the ground before going to hospital in Exeter.